 No. You require a prescription in order to buy Colchicine from a UK pharmacy.

 Is it right for me?

-Our online health consultation can help you find out if Colchicine can treat your gout symptoms.
+Our online health consultation can help you find out if Colchicine is the right prevention treatment for you.
 The answers you provide will be confidentially reviewed by one of our prescribers who will then make a decision about the suitability of this product.
 Once approved, your order will be passed to our dispensing pharmacy who will ship your items so that they arrive at your door the next working day.

 - GMC Doctors